rheinardkorf/calsinki/README.md

 - **📱 Mobile-Friendly Auth**: QR code authentication for easy setup on headless servers
 - **🏠 Homelab Ready**: Designed to run on your own infrastructure, not in the cloud

+### 🚧 Coming Soon

+- **⏰ Sync Timestamps**: Track when each sync pair was last updated
+- **🎨 Event Customization**: Custom prefixes/suffixes and colors for destination events
+- **📊 Sync Analytics**: Monitor sync performance and event statistics
+- **🔍 Smart Filtering**: Advanced event filtering by date, type, and content

 ## 🚀 Why Calsinki?

 - **Self-hosted**: Your calendar data stays on your infrastructure